ChandlerObaker/Journal-App/README.md

 •	Android Junit Runner :
 I write some unit tests especially for my utilities class methods.
 For instance, one for the date format, or my own string wrapper method, etc. You can find it in UtilsUnitTest.java

+I also used Lint Utility to ensure that the app code was well structured based on recommendations and good practices when it comes about android development